JuliaPy/SymPy.jl/examples/tutorial.md

 solve(cos(x) - x)
 ```

+(And hence the error message generated.)

-For such, a numeric method would be needed, say:
+For such an equation, a numeric method would be needed, similar to the `Roots` package.
+For example:

 ```
 nsolve(cos(x) - x, 1)